 - (a) The conversion will not harm the industrial sector of the City's economy; - (b) The applicant for the Special Permit or a predecessor in title, has made a good faith effort to rent such space to a mandated use at fair market rentals.
 Such effort shall have been actively pursued for a minimum of one year immediately preceding the application.
 A good faith effort shall include, but not be limited to, advertising in local and city-wide press, listing the space with brokers doing business in the industrial real estate market, notifying the New York City Office of Economic Development, and informing local and City-wide industry groups.
-The applicant shall provide records showing the specific efforts to rent such space;
+The applicant shall provide records showing the specific efforts to rent such space:

 - c) There is sufficient alternative space to meet the needs of commercial and manufacturing uses in the area.
-The vacancy rate for industrial space in the area shall be one evidentiary element to prove the availability of alternative space: - (d) City, state and federal economic development programs, to the extent applicable, had been explored and found not suitable: - (e) The commercial and industrial tenants were given the opportunity by the applicant or predecessor in title to remain in the spaces at fair market rentals, and the property owner or predecessors in title did not cause the vacating of the space for the additional conversion: - (f) The neighborhood in which the conversion is taking place will not be excessively burdened by increased residential activity; and - (g) All dwelling units or Joint living-work quarters for artists permitted by this special permit meet the standards of the applicable district for such units or quarters:
+The vacancy rate for industrial space in the area shall be one evidentiary element to prove the availability of alternative space: - (d) City, state and federal economic development programs, to the extent applicable, had been explored and found not suitable: - (e) The commercial and industrial tenants were given the opportunity by the applicant or predecessor in title to remain in the spaces at fair market rentals, and the property owner or predecessors in title did not cause the vacating of the space for the additional conversion: - If The neighborhood in which the conversion is taking place will not be excessively burdened by increased residential activity; and - (g) All dwelling units or Joint living-work quarters for artists permitted by this special permit meet the standards of the applicable district for such units or quarters.

-If the Commission determines that floor area in the building, or portion thereof, was occupied as dwelling units or Joint living-work quarters for artists on September 1, 1980, findings (b), (c), (d), and (e) shall not be required for the grant of a special permit for such floor area.
-However, the Commission must find that there is no substantial evidence that the land-lord forced commercial or manufacturing tenants to vacate such floor area through harassment, non-renewal of leases, or the charging of rents in excess of the then fair market value.
+If the Commission determines that floor area in the building, or portion thereof, was occupied as diseiling units or joint litung work quarters for artists on September 1, 1980, findings (b), (c), (d), and (e) shall not be required for the grant of a special permit for such floor area, provided that a complete application provided chait a complete application provided to the City Planning Commission by the owner of the building or the occupant of a diseiling want or joint large work quarters for artists in such building not later than June 21, 1985.
+In addition, the Commission must find that there is no substantial evidence that the landlord forced commercial or manufacturing tenants to vaccue such floor area through harasment, non-renewal of leases, or the charging of rents in excess of the then fair market value.
+Notwithstanding anything to the contrary above, the Commission shall not grant or deny a special Permit pursuant to the provisions of this section unless an application for such Special Permit pursuant to the provisions of this section unless an application for such Special Permit business.

-The Commission shall request a report from the Office of Economic Development regarding information useful in making findings (a), (b), (c), (d) and (e).
+The Commission shall request a report from the Office of Economic Development regarding information useful in making findings (a), (b), (c) (d) and (e).
 Said report is to be provided within 30 days of the Commission's request.

-The applicant shall provide a copy of any application for a Special Permit under this section to the Industrial Loft Advisory Council cio Mayor's Office of Economic Development.
+The applicant shall provide a copy of any application for a Special Permit under this section to the Industrial Loft Advisory Council co Mayor's Office of Economic Development.

-In granting the special permit under this Section, the Commission shall require the preservation of the maximum amount of floor area for commercial or manufacturing uses that the Commission deems feasible.
+In granting the special permit under this Section. the Commission shall require the preservation of the maximum amount of floor area for commercial or manufacturing uses that the Commission deems feasible.